ENQUIRE NOW

 28 Oct 2019

-Clarissa Xu is one of many parents who have children attending both Huili School and Huili Nursery.
+Clarissa Xu is one of many parents who have children attending both Hiba School and Hiba Nursery.

-Clarissa’s son William is currently in grade 2 at Huili School after enjoying his time at the old nursery site, while her daughter Melody is three years old and began attending Huili Nursery one month ago.
+Clarissa’s son William is currently in grade 2 at Hiba School after enjoying his time at the old nursery site, while her daughter Melody is three years old and began attending Hiba Nursery one month ago.

-Q: What made you decide that Huili was the right choice of school for your son William and, later on, your daughter Melody?
+Q: What made you decide that Hiba was the right choice of school for your son William and, later on, your daughter Melody?

-Q: What were your first impressions of the new Huili Nursery when it was time for your daughter to attend here?
+Q: What were your first impressions of the new Hiba Nursery when it was time for your daughter to attend here?

 I remember being very impressed by the brand-new facilities and the professional teachers.
 Essentially, I thought that it looked exactly as a nursery should: bright, colourful, inviting and exciting – everything that a young child needs when they are just getting used to the idea of formal education.
 The little things made a big difference too.
 I liked the use of natural materials – wooden desks and chairs, the playground equipment outside, everything was of such high quality and that made me feel safe to bring my child here.